ishaankolluri/chorus/README.md

 ## Live Demo

-The live demo can be found at www.allscripts-chorus.herokuapp.com.
+The live demo can be found [here](www.allscripts-chorus.herokuapp.com).

 ## Backlog